Analytical Fock Representation of Two-Mode Squeezing for Quantum Interference

 \section{Acknowledgments}

 The authors thank Soeren Arlt, Xiaosong Ma and Kai Wang for many useful discussions.
 MK acknowledges support by the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation programme (ERC-2024-STG, 101165179, ArtDisQ) and from the German Research Foundation DFG (EXC 2064/1, Project 390727645).
-X.G. acknowledges support from the NOA Collaborative Research Center and the Alexander von Humboldt Foundation.
+X.G. acknowledges the support from the German Research Foundation DFG via SFB 1375 (NOA) and the Alexander von Humboldt Foundation.

 \onecolumngrid